eclipse-openj9/openj9-omr/jitbuilder/apigen/README.md

 Let's break it down.

-The `_impl` field is an opaque pointer to the client-side object corresponding to the current object.
+The `_client` field is an opaque pointer to the client-side object corresponding to the current object.
 It is the only means by which an implementation can communicated with a client object.
-The member function `client()` is a (special) getter for the `_impl`.
+The member function `client()` is a (special) getter for the `_client`.
 It *must* be virtual to allow subclasses to override it, as will be shown later.
 As it's name implies `setClient()` is just an old fashion setter for the field.